 - But if we directly copy the contents of the

-user, which might probably be used to copy the contents and many more as such. - This may result in folders/files only being accessible to
+debianMinimalRootFSi.e.
+Custom RootFS folder, we had just exited from to any partition of the SD card usingcpcommand, there are definite chances of intereferences with the file/folder properties like, the folder/file permissions getting changed to therootuser, which might probably be used to copy the contents and many more as such. - This may result in folders/files only being accessible to

-user even after successful boot. - To avoid any such issues, it’s always better to bundle the custom RootFS using
+rootuser even after successful boot. - To avoid any such issues, it’s always better to bundle the custom RootFS using

-command, which stores information about ownership and permissions and is recursive by default. - Also, while extracting the contents from the bundle,
+tarcommand, which stores information about ownership and permissions and is recursive by default. - Also, while extracting the contents from the bundle,

-, which preserves the ownership & permissions of the files while being extracted. - Create a bundle/archive of the custom rootfs:
+tarcommand provides the flags like--same-ownerand--same-permissions, which preserves the ownership & permissions of the files while being extracted. - Create a bundle/archive of the custom rootfs:

-$ cd `debianMinimalRootFS` $ sudo tar cvf debianMinimalRootFS.tar *
+$ cd `debianMinimalRootFS` $ sudo tar cvf debianMinimalRootFS.tar * - Check the bundle created:

-- Extract the custom rootfs bundle to SD card partition mounted e.g. at
+$ ls -ltha - Extract the custom rootfs bundle to SD card partition mounted e.g. at

-- Check the Extracted custom rootfs from SD-Card partition:
+/media/SD-Card$ sudo tar --same-owner --same-permissions -xvf debianMinimalRootFS.tar -C /media/SD-Card/ROOTFS/ - Check the Extracted custom rootfs from SD-Card partition:

 $ ls -ltha /media/SD-Card/ROOTFS/